Fraser27/VoxScribe/README.md

 # VoxScribe 🎙️

-## VoxScribe: A platform to test Opensource Speech-to-Text models
+## VoxScribe: A Universal Platform for Speech-to-Text and Text-to-Speech Models

-VoxScribe is a lightweight, unified platform for testing and comparing multiple open-source speech-to-text (STT) models through a single interface.
-Born from real-world enterprise challenges where proprietary STT solutions become prohibitively expensive at scale, VoxScribe democratizes access to cutting-edge open-source alternatives.
+VoxScribe is a lightweight, unified platform for testing and comparing multiple open-source speech models through a single interface.
+Born from real-world enterprise challenges where proprietary solutions become prohibitively expensive at scale, VoxScribe democratizes access to cutting-edge open-source alternatives for both Speech-to-Text (STT) and Text-to-Speech (TTS).

 ## The Problem We Solve